versioned/versioned-admin/README.md

 * Using relationship.name will not work with the UI.
 Turn off or add relationshipNames=0 for get

-* Need to fix changes function to handle relationship objects/ids

 * Search in DataRelField doesn't work properly.
 Why?
+Replace with custom search/select?
+Also need scroll/handling of many items

+* Set up Cypress test that creates Kitchensink models with most common data types and data

 * Test all form field types (boolean etc. enum?)